twooldridge/workshop/terminal.md

 mamba install bedtools samtools bcftools ncbi-datasets-cli
 ```

-2) For some later analyses, we'll want to use PopLDDecay.
-Download the latest tarball from [here](https://github.com/BGI-shenzhen/PopLDdecay?tab=readme-ov-file) and transfer it to your Downloads or Software directory on the server.
+2) For some later analyses, we'll want to use `PopLDDecay`.
+Download the latest tarball from [here](https://github.com/BGI-shenzhen/PopLDdecay?tab=readme-ov-file) and transfer it to your `Downloads` or `Software` directory on the server.
 Then:

 ```
 tar -zxvf  PopLDdecayXXX.tar.gz